backstage/backstage/.changeset/short-lizards-greet.md

 '@backstage/plugin-auth-node': patch
 ---

-feat: add helper types for auth providers
+feat: add utility types for auth providers

-This update introduces a new type, `CommonSignInResolver`, along with two helper types, `GetSignInResolverOption` and `GetSignInResolver`.
+This update introduces a new type, `CommonSignInResolver`, along with two utility types, `GetSignInResolverOption` and `GetSignInResolver`.
 These additions aim to minimize the chances of omitting a type in `config.d.ts`.